Coherence and multimode correlations from vacuum fluctuations in a microwave superconducting cavity: ACKNOWLEDGEMENTS

-We thank K. M{\o}lmer, Sir P. Knight, and Y. Makhlin for discussions and M. Kiviranta and L. Gr\"onberg for contributions in fabrication.
-This work used the cryogenic facilities of the Low Temperature Laboratory infrastructure at Aalto University.
+We thank K. M{\o}lmer, Sir P. Knight, Y. Makhlin, C. Sab\'in, H. Briegel, W. D\"ur, D. Bruschi, G. Adesso, and A. Simonsen for discussions and M. Kiviranta and L. Gr\"onberg for contributions in fabrication.
+This work used the cryogenic facilities of the Low Temperature Laboratory infrastructure at OtaNano, Aalto University.
 We acknowledge financial support from FQXi, the Academy of Finland project 263457, the Center of Excellence ``Low Temperature Quantum Phenomena and Devices'' (project 250280) and the FP7 iQuOEMS project 323924.

 {\bf Author Contributions}\\ P.L. and J.H. designed the sample.
 P.L. and P.H. were responsible for the experimental setup.
 P.L. performed the experiment and analyzed the data.
 G.S.P. developed the theoretical model.
 P.L., P.H., and G.S.P wrote the paper, and the results were discussed with all authors.